AlexBaranowski/bash-bushido-book/chapters/13-scripting-misc.md

 In the third case, we use epoch time - a number of seconds since 00:00:00 UTC, Thursday, 1 January 1970.
 It's also called Unix Time.

-## Print lines based on the lines number.
+## Print lines based on the lines number

 `sed` is one of the mysterious, powerful tools from Unix that only guys with beards longer than their...
 FINGERS can understand.
 SED stands for Stream